jhwaters/proxylog/README.md

 Optional:

 - `-o FILE` write logs to this file instead of stdout
-- `-p STRING` add a prefix to the connection `id` field; useful when appending to the log file of a previous session
+- `-p STRING` add a prefix to the connection `session` field

 Flags:

 - `-a` only applicable if used with `-o`; appends to the log file rather than overwriting it
 - `-c` log with `zerolog`'s `ConsoleWriter` rather than JSON
 - `-n` disable logging of data sent over connection; logging of connection status will still occur
-- `-s` connections received on the `-l` address will not be connected to `-r` until the current connection has closed; by default they will run asynchronously but can be distinguished in the logs by the `id` field
+- `-s` connections received on the `-l` address will not be connected to `-r` until the current connection has closed; by default they will run asynchronously but can be distinguished in the logs by the `session` field
 - `-t` log time in ISO format (default is unix microseconds)
 - `-v` adds a small amount of additional logging when the listener starts or accepts a connection
 - `-x` log data in hex format